wlee88/the-movie-db/README.md

 - Infinite scroll - loads new data when the user reaches the bottom of the page - with loading state.
 - Fallback missing images for those photos without photos.
 - Handles empty results.
-- Behaviour subject store for keeping track of the user search time - this persists history when the user clicks a movie.
+- Behaviour subject observable store for keeping track of the user search query - this persists history when the user clicks a movie and clicks back.
 - Theme color on chrome android.
 - Clickable icon to go back to the homepage.
 - A 404 page.